MatijaKordic/media_player/README.md

 - Time on the slider gets corrupted after sliding through the song.
 - Need to add functionality to show repeat and shuffle are on/off.
 - Need to add functionality to repeat one/all songs.
+- Need to add functionality that supports drag & drop of music to player.

 ## Installing env